-Whilst screening modelling does not predict any significant sediment influence from Little Colonsay (LCLS1), this site is near to several PMFs which are deemed to be at potential risk from sediment and bath influence.
-As SEPA has the responsibility of ensuring the national status of the PMFs are not significantly affected by the proposed site.
-This proximity combined with the relatively high proposed biomass, and relatively low screening model resolution in this area, means higher resolution marine modelling of sediment and baths will be required.
+Whilst screening modelling does not predict any significant sediment influence from Meil Bay (BOM1), this site is near to several PMFs which are deemed to be at risk from sediment, bath and in-feed chemical influence.
+In addition to the known locations provided in Table.
+3 the area of Shapinsay Sound is likely to have more widespread occurrences of Maerl Bed PMF across the area as a whole.
+As SEPA has the responsibility of ensuring that the national status of the PMFs is not significantly affected by the proposed site.
+This proximity, combined with the proposed increase in biomass, and moderate screening model resolution in this area, means higher resolution marine modelling of sediment and bath medicine (should conservative BathAuto not be used to get bath treatment quantities), releases will be required.
 Particular focus should be on the identified features.
 Due to the dispersive nature of this area, discharges of sediment from all identified sites will need to be included in this modelling, to determine the combined risk on these features.
-Cumulative modelling of bath medicines is not required.